Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Elicitability and Consistent Scoring Functions

 \begin{definition} A scoring function $\score:\estimsupp \times \rvsupp \rightarrow \Reals$ is said to be \emph{$\FF$-consistent for $\statmap$} iff for any $F \in \FF$ and $\estim \in \estimsupp$, we have

 where $\EE_{\rv \sim F} [Y] = \int y \, \dee F(y)$.
-Furthermore, the scoring function $\score$ is \emph{strictly} $\FF$-consistent for $\statmap$ if the equality in \cref{eq:consistent-scoring} implies that $\estim = \statmap(\rv)$. \end{definition} Here, the choice of a scoring function $\score$ is closely related to the choice of a mapping $\statmap$, as demonstrated by \citet{gneiting2011making}.
+Furthermore, the scoring function $\score$ is \emph{strictly} $\FF$-consistent for $\statmap$ if the equality in \cref{eq:consistent-scoring} implies that $\estim = \statmap(\rv)$. \end{definition} Here, the choice of a scoring function $\score$ is closely related to the choice of a mapping $\statmap$, as demonstrated by \cite{gneiting2011making}.
 For instance, one can show that if the mapping of interest is the mean, then $\score(\estim,y) = (\estim-y)^2$ is (resp. strictly) consistent for the class of \CDF{}s with finite first moments (resp. second moments). \cref{def:elicitable} describes all mappings $\statmap$ admitting strictly consistent scoring functions. \begin{definition} A $k$-dimensional mapping $\statmap:\rvsupp \rightarrow \estimsupp$ is said to be \emph{$k$-elicitable} wrt $\FF$ iff there exists a scoring function $\score$ that is strictly $\FF$-consistent for $\statmap$. \end{definition} Therefore, a mapping $\statmap$ is elicitable iff there exists a scoring function such that its estimate is the unique minimiser of the expected score, i.e.

 Much research has been done to determine which mappings are elicitable.
-Under certain regularity assumptions, all moments, quantiles, and expectiles are $1$-elicitable \citep[see e.g.][]{savage1971elicitation,thomson1978eliciting,saerens2000building}.
+Under certain regularity assumptions, all moments, quantiles, and expectiles are $1$-elicitable (see e.g. \cite{savage1971elicitation,thomson1979eliciting,saerens2000building}).
 For instance, a strictly consistent scoring function $\score$ for the mean is necessarily of the form

 where $G:\rvsupp \rightarrow \Reals$ is strictly convex with subgradient $G'$; taking $G(x) = x^2$ leads to the squared error.
 For the $\alpha$-quantile, and thus the value-at-risk $\VaR_{\alpha}$ as in \cref{def:value-at-risk}, any strictly consistent $\score$ must be of the form